Man City Stunned By Brentford, Spurs Edge Seven-goal Thriller - UrduPoint

 Man City Stunned By Brentford, Spurs Edge Seven-goal Thriller

-Liverpool climbed into the top six by seeing off Southampton 3-1, while James Maddison's World Cup dreams might have been ended by injury after he scored in Leicester's 2-0 win at West Ham.
+Liverpool climbed into the top six by seeing off Southampton 3-1, while James Maddison gave England manager Gareth Southgate a scare by limping off in Leicester's 2-0 win at West Ham.

 City had not lost at the Etihad since February, but were stunned by Ivan Toney's response to being left out of England's World Cup squad.